olkivan/portage/README.md

 # portage
-A web tool to transfer files between two participants
+A web tool to transfer files from one participant to another